eclipse-sumo/sumo/docs/web/docs/TraCI/Object_Context_Subscription.md

 Context subscriptions allow to obtain specific values from surrounding objects of a certain so-called "EGO" object.
 With these data one can determine the traffic status around that EGO object.
-Such an EGO Object can be any possible Vehicle, inductive loop, points-of-interest, and such like.
+Such an EGO object can be any possible vehicle, inductive loop, points-of-interest, and such like.
 A vehicle driving through a city, for example, is surrounded by a lot of different and changing vehicles, lanes, junctions, or points-of-interest along his ride.
 Context